MIRECC / CoE

-For 2022, the SC MIRECC Research Training Core has hired a Virtual DEI Scholar in Residence, Dr. Stephanie Budge.
+In 2022, the SC MIRECC Research Training Core hired a Virtual DEI Scholar in Residence, Dr. Stephanie Budge.
 Dr. Budge is an Associate Professor of Counseling Psychology and the Director of the Advancing Health Equity and Diversity program in the School of Medicine and Public Health at the University of Wisconsin-Madison.
-Dr. Budge will provide a series of seminars and mentorship to help SC MIRECC trainees and faculty better integrate DEI principles and best practices into their research.
+Dr. Budge provided a series of seminars and mentorship to help SC MIRECC trainees and faculty better integrate DEI principles and best practices into their research.

 In partnership with the VA HSR&D COIN Center for Innovations in Quality, Effectiveness & Safety (IQuESt) and the VA HSR&D COIN Center for Mental Health and Outcomes Research (CeMHOR), we have a DEI Committee made up of staff, administrators and investigators from the three centers.
 Three SC MIRECC representatives are members of the 2022-2023 committee roster.